adamczapla/adamczapla.github.io/_posts/2025-02-21-nttp-compile-time-builder-strategy-constexpr-conversion-of-vector-to-array.md

 The NTTP Compile-Time Builder Strategy is a powerful tool, but it is not always required.
 In some cases, a `std::vector` can simply be passed as a regular function argument without needing a builder.

-However, in this specific example, passing a `std::vector` as a function argument would not be possible because a non-`constexpr` reference to the `std::vector` inside the lambda function in `to_array` would not be allowed.
+However, in this specific example, passing a `std::vector` as a function argument would not be possible because the lambda inside `to_array` would need to capture it by reference.
+Since function parameters are never `constexpr`, capturing a reference to the `std::vector` would create a non-`constexpr` reference, which is not allowed inside a `constexpr` function.

 This approach is particularly beneficial when combined with the **Compile-Time Staging Strategy (CTSS)**.
 Whenever the generated value needs to be used in a **context that initializes a `constexpr` variable**, the NTTP Compile-Time Builder Strategy fully demonstrates its advantages.